Drake announces 2023 North American tour with 21 Savage; two Chicago shows set

 The Canadian rapper-singer and Spotify’s most-streamed artist in the U.S. last year also released two albums in 2022.

-Four-time Grammy-winner Drake is teaming up with collaborator 21 Savage for a North American arena tour this year.
+Four-time Grammy-winner Drake is teaming up with fellow Grammy-winning Atlanta-based rapper 21 Savage for a North American arena tour this year.

-General onsale for tickets begins at noon March 17 at ticketmaster.com.
-Several presales will be available through Cash App and Sprite beginning Wednesday and Thursday; details at ticketmaster.com.
+General ticket sales begin at noon Friday at ticketmaster.com.
+Several presales will be available through Cash App and Sprite beginning Wednesday and Thursday; details are at ticketmaster.com.

-The Canadian rapper-singer and Spotify’s most-streamed artist in the U.S. last year also released two albums in 2022, “Honestly, Nevermind” and his collaboration with 21 Savage, “Her Loss.”
-His last headlining tour was in 2018.
+The Canadian rapper-singer, who was also Spotify’s most-streamed artist in the U.S. last year, also released two albums in 2022, “Honestly, Nevermind” and his collaboration with 21 Savage, “Her Loss.”
+Drake’s last headlining tour was in 2018.

 During a show at the famed Apollo Theater earlier this year, he hinted at a tour and possibly even more music on the horizon.